 It is a privilege to be the fourth Principal of Matthew Flinders Anglican College.
 As one of the pre-eminent schools in Queensland, we are proud to provide excellence in education in a co-educational setting.

 Set among trees on a beautifully landscaped campus and approximately 10 minutes’ drive from the coastal beaches, Flinders is well-known for its impressive facilities.
-Our current Masterplan is focussed on the provision of contemporary, high quality, functional spaces to support both teaching and learning as well as the extensive co-curricular program.
+Our Flinders Masterplan is providing contemporary, high quality, functional spaces to support both teaching and learning as well as the extensive co-curricular program.
 Our students benefit from having all our facilities onsite and readily accessible, not only during school hours, but also beyond the school day.

 I am proud of our College and I want Flinders students to be proud too: proud of the community of which they are part; proud of their own and our College’s collective achievements; and proud of the values they take with them when they leave – values that are developed and nurtured in an environment of safety, happiness and mutual respect.